asaxena012/decaCopy/README.md

 DecaCopy is a popup chrome extension that keeps track of your 10 recently copied text items in the browser in editable boxes.
 Doesn't lose the data on closing the tab/browser.

+## Key Features

+- Upto 10 browser copy history (text only)
+- Copied text (Upto 160 characters) can be editted on the go in the extension
+- The copied text can copied on the clipboard by simply clicking on the text box in the extension
+- User can simply drag the text boxes from the extension and drop it to paste the copied text content in the browser (See Demo)
+- The data is stored locally in the browser.

 ## Installation (How to run locally?)